What big shows are coming up in Utah? Here’s the latest

 - Oct.
 15 — Croce plays Croce (A.J.
 Croce, the son of late singer-songwriter Jim Croce, performing his dad’s hits).

-Visit this Deseret News article for information regarding Broadway at the Eccles’ 2023-24 season.
+Visit this Deseret News article for information regarding Broadway at the Eccles’ upcoming 2024-25 season.

 Maverik Center